selenashew/learning-about-version-control/README.md

 What I like most about version control is how easy it is to keep track of the different changes that my team members and I make to different files over time.

 What I find most frustrating about version control is how I manually have to solve merge conflicts, as there is no way to directly override a previous version to replace it with my updates.

+(Repeated exercise 2 times due to a mistake- adding this line for extra practice)